-Remote Desktop Access – This document provides step-by-step instructions to download and set up remote desktop service for logged on CVM computers and provides instructions for remote access.
-CVM computers should already have the AnyConnect application installed.
+Remote Desktop Access – This document provides step-by-step instructions to download and set up remote desktop service for logged on CVMBS computers and provides instructions for remote access.
+CVMBS computers should already have the AnyConnect application installed.
 If not, it can be downloaded and installed from the ZENWorks App Launcher.

 Remote Desktop Access Installation & Set up Documentation

 KEEP TEACHING – This content provides faculty with practical tips on how to transition to online learning as quickly and efficiently as possible.
 It is accessible without a Virtual Private Network (VPN) and doesn’t require authentication.

 KEEP LEARNING – This content is designed to encourage students to understand how professors are adapting to the online learning environment, gain confidence with the recommended technologies your professor may utilize to keep teaching, and access resources to assist along the way.

 Work from Home Resources – The Texas A&M Division of Information Technology provides information about tools to continue communications and maintain productivity while working and studying remotely.